 This tutorial will show you how to develop an application using Okteto Stacks.
-Stacks are designed for developers who don't want to deal with the complexities of Kubernetes manifests.
+Okteto Stacks are for developers who don't want to deal with the complexities of Kubernetes manifests.
 Okteto Stacks implement and extend the Compose Specification to make it easy to deploy containers in Kubernetes.

 - Install the Okteto CLI.
 Follow this guide if you haven't done it yet.